 Here’s another rule that you might not be paying as much attention to as you should.
 The 10 percent rule is that you should dedicate 10 percent of your income to savings.
 While ten percent might not sound like a lot, savings accumulate interest over time, rapidly compounding the amount of money that you have in your account the longer you leave it.

 The doubling time of your money is less than you think.
 Just taking historical averages, you only need to leave your money in the stock market for about nine years for it to grow by 100 percent (if you track the market).
 In other words, that $1,000 you’ve saved up today could be worth $2,000 in the future, so long as you put it in the right place.

 What’s surprising about the modern world is that the majority of people don’t have an emergency fund.
 More than half of people can’t come up with $500 in 24 hours, meaning that many have to turn to lenders for life’s essentials, like towing a broken-down car.

 Building an emergency fund isn’t easy, but the people who do it often say that the lifestyle changes are worth it in the end.
 An emergency fund gives you security so that you can continue to pay for the things you need, even at the end of the month.

 If you’re already maxed out, then the idea of creating an emergency fund could seem a little far-fetched.
 But if you follow the 30 percent and 10 percent rules outlined above, it usually just follows naturally.
-When you spend less on your accommodation and regularly save, you build up an emergency store of wealth over time that you’re able to dip into whenever you need it.
+When you spend less on your accommodation and regularly save, you build wealth over time that you’re able to dip into whenever you need it.